0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 1. Append the EFS Drive ID to the .env file
 1. Append the ElasticIP ID to the .env file

-## Understand how UserData works
+**Understand how UserData works**

 It is important to note that the content of the UserData field will be only executed once, when the Instacne starts for the first time.
 Meaning it won't be trigered if you stop and start the instacne.
-If you chose to not enable resiliance, and skip the UserData script at boot time, you won't be able to later on update the UserData with the script and expect the Elastic IP and the EFS drive to be mounted.
+If you chose to not enable resiliance, and skip the UserData script at boot time, you won't be able to later on update the UserData with the script and expect for the autoamtion to take place.
 You have to options:

-- Either you follow [this link](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) for a work around
+- Either you follow [this link](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) for a work around.
 - Or your start a new Instacne, this time with the right UserData, and then copy over from the old isntance to the new one all the configuration files.

+## The First Boot

+Grab a cup of caffe since the first boot will be slowwer then what you are use to.
+This is due to the certificate that we need to geenrate for OpenVPN.
+Since at boot time there isn't much goin on in the system this process can take around 12 min depending on the instance type.
+But not to warry, this happens only when the certificate is not found in the system.

 # 📞 Connect to the server